Damien-Black/developer-workshop/docs/index.md

 Follow the instructions there to set up the SDK and verify that it is working.
-2. Clone the GitHub repo that contains the source files for the applets that we will be working on.
+2. Clone the GitHub repo that contains the source files for the applets that we will be working on: [https://github.com/dnanexus/developer-workshop](https://github.com/dnanexus/developer-workshop)

 If you think you may have issues with installing and running the SDK, there is an alternative.
 This may be the case if you know you have are using a